jensheerin/AvdAddSessionHostsUI/README.md

 # Azure Virtual Desktop - Custom Add Session Hosts UI

-This solution will deploy a Template Spec with a custom UI definition to simplify session host deployments for AVD host pools.
+This solution will deploy a template spec with a custom UI definition to simplify session host deployments for AVD host pools.
 When a host pool is deployed in the portal, it includes a "VMTemplate" property.
-This property is used to determine many details for the deployment.
+This solution makes use of that property to ensure your session hosts are deployed consistently every time.

+## Resources

+The following resources are deployed with this solution:

+- Key Vault
+  - Secrets
+- Resource Group
+- Role Definition
+- Template Spec with a custom UI Definition
+  - Version

+## Prerequisites

+To deploy this solution, the following items are required prequisites:

+- Permissions: the principal deploying the solution will require the Owner role on the target subscription.
+- Outbound network connectivity to download the following resources:
+  - Script for Custom Script Extension
+  - AVD Agents

+> **NOTE:** These assets can be staged in an Azure storage account but you must download and modify the code to support that configuration.

-If a host pool was created using code and does not include a value for the "VMTemplate" property, it can be easily created by manually adding a session host to your host pool in the Azure Portal.
+- "vmTemplate" property: If your host pool was created using code or you never created a virtual machine in your host pool, your host pool most likely has a null value for the "vmTemplate" property.
+This can be easily fixed by manually adding a session host to your host pool in the Azure Portal.
 Use the following PowerShell command to validate the value of the VMTemplate property on your host pool:

 ```powershell
 Get-AzWvdHostPool `